tum-gis/sddi-security-federation-framework/README.md

 * [RS](RS/README.md): This directory contains the software and installation instructions for operating the WFS endpoint using Bearer Token protection.
 * [SP](SP/README.md): This directory contains the software and installation instructions to set up the SOS1 and SOS2 using HTTP Cookie and Bearer Token protection.
 * [Google-IdP](Google-IdP/README.md): This directory contains the software installation instructions to set up the SimpleSAMLphp for Google IdP.
+* [Web Client](Web%20Client): This directory provides implementation on how to apply the SDDI Security Framework in a web client using JavaScript.
 * [Troubleshooting](Troubleshooting.md): Guides for maintenance as well as solving common errors.

 The API description of the Authorization Server is available as OpenAPI located in the `/api/` path of the deployed Authorization Server.